raghav-singh-wizard/Real-Time-Financial-Data-Pipeline-and-Analytics/Readme.md

 NOW Azure Synapse Analytics features an automatic linked service to Azure Data Lake Gen2, enabling direct data retrieval.
 For our project, the objective is to house our data within the Azure Synapse Analytics warehouse.
 To achieve this, I established a linked service to a SQL database supported by Azure Synapse Analytics.
 Utilizing a serverless endpoint, ```stockmarketdbsynapse-ondemand.sql.azuresynapse.net```, I efficiently loaded the data from Azure Gold Delta Lake to this SQL database within Azure Synapse Analytics using a linked serverless endpoint.
 This streamlined process facilitates the transfer and consolidation of our data for comprehensive analytics within the Synapse environment.

 ### The project is successfully concluded with our local PostgreSQL data seamlessly stored in the Azure Synapse Analytics warehouse every 5 minutes upon pipeline execution.
 This real-time data transfer marks the completion of our primary objective.
 The consolidated data will now serve as the cornerstone for generating insights and conducting diverse analyses.
 It enables a wide array of applications and opens avenues for in-depth exploration, empowering us to derive valuable insights and make informed decisions using this data present in our warehouse.

+# Conclusion:

+The Real-Time Financial Data Pipeline and Analytics project culminates in a seamless NSE-to-Azure cloud pipeline.
+Leveraging Python, Pandas, SQL, Azure services like Data Factory, Databricks, PostgreSQL, and Synapse Analytics, it orchestrates a robust ETL framework for NSE's option chain data.
+This structured dataset fuels strategic decision-making and yields valuable insights for market participants.